Accelerometer Axis Calibration

 | Calibration won’t start | Verify with >SCALSTOP< that no other is in progress |

-| Incorrect results | Restart with >SCALSTOP< and begin again |
+| Incorrect results | Disable with >SCAL0< and recalibrate with >SCALINT< |

 See Also